bcampolo/tmux-lazy-restore/README.md

 - [X] Save All Sessions
 - [X] Delete Individual Session
 - [X] Revert Individual Session
+- [X] Indicate which sessions are new and which are already loaded
 - [ ] Interoperability with tmux-resurrect

 ## Contributing ##